The Great Good Place (short story)

 "The Great Good Place" is a short story by Henry James, first published in Scribner's Magazine in 1900.
 The story portrays George Dane, a harried writer who dreams of escaping to a place where he can rest and recover before returning to the grind of his overloaded life.
 Dane gets his wish, at least in a memorable fantasy.

 Plot summary

 After a long night of unfinished work, the morning dawns for George Dane, a writer whose life has grown too busy with his career and relationships.
-An expected breakfast guest appears and suddenly Dane is transported to a new environment, the great good place of the title.
-James does not describe this place as an unreal paradise.
+An unexpected breakfast guest appears and suddenly Dane is transported to a new environment, the great good place of the title.
+James describes this place as an unreal paradise.
 Guests even have to pay for service.
 The place seems more like a retreat or getaway resort, where Dane eventually recovers his peace of mind.

 Dane spends three weeks at the place, and tells a Brother of his former life and the mysterious breakfast guest.
 Back in his usual world, Dane is eventually awakened by his servant after eight hours' sleep, and he realizes that his vision is gone.
 But the mysterious guest has straightened up his study, and Dane's life seems clearer and more manageable.